New Jersey Condominium Law Attorneys

 Home Owner Association Lawyers

-At Aiello, Harris, Abate, New Jersey condominium law attorneys in New Jersey currently represent condominium associations and condominium boards of directors concerning general representation and transition from developer to a home owner run association.
+At Aiello, Harris, Abate, Law Group PC, New Jersey condominium law attorneys in New Jersey currently represent condominium associations and condominium boards of directors concerning general representation and transition from developer to a home owner run association.
 We are experienced in handling all types of matters and are knowledgeable in all areas of the law concerning condominium ownership and association formation.
 We also assist condominium associations with the collection of unpaid and overdue maintenance fees through lawsuits and foreclosures.

 Most condominium construction cases resolve by way of settlement.
 Specifically, it is our understanding that there have only been a handful of cases, which have been tried in New Jersey.